vsoch/qme/README.md

 ## TODO

- - filesystem task that exists should also be loaded
  - init (when we create config) should generate value for secret?
  - add config command to refresh secret
  - add executor-specific logging?